The First Entry

-This morning was beautiful, last night my son was crying all night, very rare for him, he has a tooth half way out of the gum, that must hurt, and also possibly water stuck in his ear from swimming, he keeps rubbing his right ear, and he is just a little sick with a fever and diarrhea that might just be natural due to the tooth coming in.
-Tuesday night I was up pacing so my son wouldn’t cry, Wednesday I carried him on a walk and all day at home, last night I couldn’t carry him all night anymore, he cried, I didn’t do anything about it.
+This morning was beautiful, though last night my son was crying all night (rare for him), since he has a tooth halfway out of the gum, it must hurt.
+Possibly water stuck is also in his ear from swimming, he keeps rubbing his right ear, and is sick with fever and diarrhea that might just be due to the tooth coming in.
+Tuesday night I was up pacing so my son wouldn’t cry, Wednesday I carried him on a walk, and all day at home, last night I couldn’t carry him all night anymore, he cried, I didn’t do anything about it.

-But though I was too grumpy towards her last night and yesterday when she put our new soap bar for hand washing all over the feather duster and tried to clean the shower with it… she was still thinking of me being able to write in the morning.
+Though I was too grumpy towards her last night, and yesterday when she put our new soap bar, for hand washing, all over the feather duster, and tried to clean the shower with it… she was still thinking of me being able to write in the morning.

-When it first happened, I was so proud of my daughter that she has started counting by fives in the moment it happened and not an hour later I’m not anymore.
+When it first happened, I was so proud of my daughter, that she has started counting by fives, an hour later I’m not anymore.
 Such is the danger of hedonistic adaptation to steal the joy from triumph ad the sweetest of victory.

-I think my children are my wealth, I didn’t want to think of them as “items” or “possessions,” yet I actually list my best friends (I have five good friends, enough for me) as items in my list of wealth without minding it.
+I think my children are my wealth, I didn’t want to think of them as “items” or “possessions,” yet I actually list my best friends (I have five good friends, enough for me) as items in my list of wealth without feeling wrong about it.

-I don’t own them completely, like a dog, I have to care for them, their spirit is free to some degree.
+I don’t own the kids completely, like a dog, I have to care for them, but I know their spirit is mostly free.

-I think perhaps I do own my children to an extent, their bodies are mostly their own, their styles are their own, their souls are their own, but I own something of theirs, perhaps a piece of their heart?
-Perhaps they split their heart between God, humanity, my husband, the world, and I?
-I don’t know.
-I’m finding I don’t have the right words to describe the relationship.
+I think perhaps I do own my children to an extent, their bodies are mostly their own, their styles are their own, their souls are their own, but I own something of theirs, something unnamable to me.

-I’m lucky I was able to repair my relationship with my daughter, but immediately I wanted to move onto the next relationship I could repair instead of taking a moment to be happy for progress.
+I’m lucky I was able to repair my relationship with my daughter, but immediately I wanted to move on to the next relationship I could repair instead of taking a moment to be happy for progress.

-I am proud my daughter is counting by 5s, but immediately I wanted to teach her a higher amount of counting by 5s.
+I am proud my daughter is counting by fives, but immediately I wanted to teach her a higher amount of counting by fives.